EarthenSky/Love2D-Library/README.md

 # Love2D-Library

-This is both a template and a library.
+This is just a template.
 It is designed to start prototyping games quickly.